module Test:This module provides the functions for creating and running tests.sig..end

 The output channel if closed only iff it is neither stdout, nor stderr.

-val launch_tests : ?output:output_mode -> ?clear:bool -> unit -> unit
+val launch_tests : ?output:output_mode -> ?clear:bool -> unit -> unitrun_tests, except that the list of tests to be run is

 ?nb_runs:int ->